Haiti: Violence and politics culminate in presidential assassination | DW | 08.07.2021

 Violence is part and parcel of politics in Haiti.
 The Duvalier family of dictators had a feared death squad.
 In recent weeks, gang warfare has escalated — more than 150 people died in June alone, and some 14,000 fled clashes.
 "It is possible the gangs were out of control," political scientist Joseph speculates.
 "No one feels safe anymore."

 A third hypothesis suggests maybe the mafia is behind the killing.
-Initial autopsy results suggest Moise was executed with over 12 bullets, broadcaster Radio Haiti Amerique reported.
-Additionally, the station said, Moise's hands and arms had been broken and is eyes gouged out, citing remarks made by Justice of the Peace Carly Henry Destin.
+Initial autopsy results suggest Moise was shot 12 times or more, broadcaster Radio Haiti Amerique reported.
+Additionally, the station said, Moise's hands and arms had been broken and his eyes gouged out, citing remarks made by Justice of the Peace Carly Henry Destin.

 "Moise had many enemies," Widmaier contends.
 Among them were entrepreneurs like the Vorbe family, whose energy business had been seized by the government.